Best Life Insurance for Parents (2025)

 Getting life insurance for your parents requires their permission.
 You can't purchase a policy on their behalf without their consent.
 Insurance companies will verify that your parents have approved the purchase to avoid fraud.

-How Much Life Insurance Coverage Do Your Parents Need?
+How Much Life Insurance Should My Parents Get?

 money2 icon

 According to the National Funeral Directors Association, the U.S. median funeral cost with viewing and burial is $7,848.
-With rising costs, final expenses can be around $10,000 in the next few years.
+With rising costs, final expenses may reach $10,000 in the next few years.

 loans icon